chainwayxyz/clementine-cli/docs/deposit.md

   Both of these affects the end result of generated recovery taproot address.
 So, user is expected to generate that address from latest tools and provide the correct value.

+- I lost my recovery taproot address and my Citrea address.
+How can I retrieve my funds?

+  You can't.
+That's why you need to be extra careful while saving the details.